BrownDogGadgets/SolarTracker/Dual Axis Tracker/README.md

 # Solar Tracker Shield and LDR Board

-[Solar Tracker Shield](hardware/Arduino-Shield) is a half-size Arduino Uno board with a screw terminal connector.
+[Solar Tracker Shield](hardware/Arduino-Shield) is a half-size Arduino Uno board with male pin headers for Servos and a Ribbon Cable.

 [The Light-Detecting Resistor (LDR) Board](hardware/LDR-Board) is a board with four photocells and a matching screw terminal connector.